datacarpentry/organization-genomics/_episodes/02-project-planning.md

 One of Data Carpentry's goals is to help you achieve *competency* in working with bioinformatics.
 This means that you can accomplish routine tasks, under normal conditions, in an acceptable amount of time.
-While an expert might be able to get to a solution on instinct alone - taking your time, using Google, and asking for help are all valid ways of solving your problems.
+While an expert might be able to get to a solution on instinct alone - taking your time, using an Internet search engine, and asking for help are all valid ways of solving your problems.
 As you complete the lessons you'll be able to use all of those methods more efficiently.

 > ## Where to go from here?
 >